-They were able to identify a fatty molecule in high amounts in feces of some one-month-olds with unhealthy gut bacterial community.
+They were able to identify a fatty molecule in high amounts in feces of some one-month-olds with an unhealthy gut bacterial community.
 The compound, which they called 12,13-diHOME, impacted adversely on the number and activity of regulatory T cells.
 These are immune cells whose work it is to fight allergies and inflammation.

 The researchers went ahead in the latest study to investigate whether this molecule could increase allergy and asthma risks in infants.
 For this purpose, they injected the identified molecule into mice gut.

 It was observed that injection of 12,13-diHOME into the gut of mice lowered the count of T cells they have in their lungs.
-The molecule changed the function of these cells and other immune system cells at molecular level.
+The molecule changed the function of these cells and other immune system cells at the molecular level.

-The scientists found that the concentration of the lipid or number of its bacterial gene copies is a predictor of likelihood of developing allergy or asthma later in life.
+The scientists found that the concentration of the lipid or number of its bacterial gene copies is a predictor of the likelihood of developing allergy or asthma later in life.

 They made this finding using stool samples of 41 racially and ethnically diverse one-month-old babies in Detroit.
 The result was replicated using stool samples of another 50 one-month-old babies in San Francisco.

-However, the researchers said that 12,13-diHOME is probably just one of numerous substances produced by gut microbes that might make infants more vulnerable to immune-related conditions.
+However, the researchers said that 12,13-diHOME is probably just one of the numerous substances produced by gut microbes that might make infants more vulnerable to immune-related conditions.